 As an independent thinker and sense-maker, I look at the world through different prisms, constantly asking Why is it like that and not like this?
 So it was perhaps inevitable that making people pause and think and helping them to create meaning out of what they see and experience would become the backbone of my work.

+I address what I consider the most valuable questions in life, such as Who am I?, Where am I heading? and How do I know?
+Questions like these catalyse profound conversations about what it means to live and lead in times of change.
 By enabling my clients to have such critical conversations, both with themselves and about themselves, they become aware of who they are and where they want to go.
 Only then, they can build the capacity for change and self-renewal that will enable them to thrive in complexity, explore uncharted territories and discover otherwise unimagined opportunities — to move forward even when things are ambiguous and uncertain.

 I live in the Netherlands but work across Europe.
 So regardless of where you are, if you want to know more about my work or explore working together, let’s start a conversation.
 We could go for a walk or visit a museum if distance allows.
-Otherwise, there is always time for an unhurried (online) conversation.
+But there is always time for an unhurried (online) conversation.